Soup and bouilli: History

-The dish would remain on the menu throughout the 19th Century.
-Alexis Soyer in 1846 extolled its excellence and George Augustus Sala, could write in 1856, in a fictional piece, that it was at a restaurant in Paris, in the soup and bully, the Bourgeoise Bouillon Boeuf, that he found "true beef".
+The dish would remain on the menu throughout the 19th century.
+Alexis Soyer in 1846 extolled its excellence and George Augustus Sala would write in 1856 in a fictional piece that it was at a restaurant in Paris, in the soup and bully, the Bourgeoise Bouillon Boeuf, that he found "true beef".

 Soup and Bully

 Naming her recipe 'Soup and Boullie', Charlotte Mason in 1773 was possibly reflecting the pronunciation of 'bouilli' in England at the time.